 I am a marine biologist fascinated with predators.
 Most of my work focuses on the sharks and their conservation, although I also commonly study other species of fish and even occasionally veer out of the water to look at other species such as birds and mammals.

-Behavior and physiology are the two areas where I do most of my work, and I try to integrate them as much as possible.
+Physiology and behavior are the two areas where I do most of my work, and I try to integrate them as much as possible.
 Usually this results in some combination of movement analysis or tracking with evaluations of animal health, stress, or nutrition.
 I also conduct research on the role of predators and use classic behavioral ecology approaches to link theory with observation and natural history.
 Below are three of my primary areas of focus.

 Shark ecology, behavior, and physiology